mardix/propel-legacy/README.md

 	cd /home/myapp.com/www

-Fron there you can run the commands below:
+From there you can run the commands below:

 #### deployapp -w | --websites